,

 Photo collage: Bird with pepperoni pepper body wanders through winter morning fog.

-– and the pepperoni pipit also goes on a hike
+– the pepperoni pipit goes on a hike

 This weird bird has fluttered away from one of my collages.
 Where might it be heading?
 Perhaps it is a sleepwalker – the forest is dreaming a deep dream – and the little pepperoni pipit looks a little sleepy too.
 I put him back in his place: once a tiny pepperoni pod, he now perches, precisely balanced, on a press stud in one of my works.